TheOdinProject/curriculum/foundations/html_css/html-foundations/intro-to-html-css.md

 - [This FreeCodeCamp article](https://www.freecodecamp.org/news/html-css-and-javascript-explained-for-beginners/) goes into a little more depth than the assigned one.
 It covers things we'll be teaching explicitly in later lessons though, so don't worry about memorizing any of the details.

-- Bookmark [DevDocs.io](https://devdocs.io).
-Read the “Welcome” message.
-Massive API documentation collection that even works offline.
-An essential collection of reference material for everything covered and more.
-(Maintained by [FreeCodeCamp](https://freecodecamp.org))
+- Save [DevDocs.io](https://devdocs.io) as a bookmark for future reference.
+It's a massive API documentation collection maintained by [FreeCodeCamp](https://freecodecamp.org).
+Read the 'Welcome' message for more information.